mike-weiner/maw-resources/README.md

 Yes!
 You will need to use the `post-type` shortcode modifier.
 You can pull in only certain post-types, other custom post-types, all post-types, or a select few.
 Please read our [shortcode documentation](https://github.com/mike-weiner/maw-resources/blob/master/README.md#shortcodes) to see how to implement this.

-## Screenshots
-All images can be found in the /assets/ folder.

-1. Lorem Ipsum
-2. Lorem Ipsum
-3. Lorem Ipsum

 ## Changelog

 ### 1.0 🎉